kurund/kairo/README.md

 # Complete tasks as you finish them
 kairo complete 1
 kairo complete 3

+# Reopen task if completed by mistake
+kairo reopen 2

 # Friday: Review your week
 kairo report